Starting as early as a week before, and continuing up until the morning of your procedure, there are some things you will want to do to prepare.

-DOUBLE check your arrival time.
+DOUBLE check your arrival time with your surgeon's office.
 It is critical that you arrive on time because you must complete your admission paperwork, get some medical testing done, give your medical history and prepare for your surgery.
 We schedule our suites to be full throughout the day, so please be considerate of other patients by being on time.

 You Must Have an Escort.

 You will not be able to drive yourself home following your procedure.

 BRING the list of all your routine medications with you on the day of your surgery, along with a brush and comb, toothbrush, and any personal items you feel you might need if you are required to stay.